Pfizer reports North Carolina pharmaceutical plant damaged by tornado, no serious injuries

 No other major city –- defined as the 25 most populous in the U.S. -– has had any stretch of 110-degree (43.3 Celsius) days or 90-degree (32.2 Celsius) nights longer than Phoenix, said weather historian Christopher Burt of the Weather Company.

-On Tuesday, Phoenix had reached 117 degrees (47.2 Celsius) by 3 p.m.
-Many residents were confined indoors, turning the usually vibrant metropolis into a ghost town.

-Across the country, Miami marked its 16th straight day of heat indexes in excess of 105 degrees Fahrenheit (40.5 degrees Celsius).
+Across the country, Miami marked its 16th straight day of heat indexes in excess of 105 degrees Fahrenheit (40-plus Celsius).
 The previous record was five days in June 2019.

 “And it’s only looking to increase as we head into the later part of the week and the weekend,” said Cameron Pine, a National Weather Service meteorologist.

-The region has also seen 38 consecutive days with a heat index threshold of 100 degrees Fahrenheit (38 degrees Celsius).

-“And in addition to that we have very warm sea surface temperatures that are five to seven degrees Fahrenheit warmer than normal … there really is no immediate relief in sight,” Pine said.
+The region has also seen 38 consecutive days with a heat index threshold of 100 degrees Fahrenheit (38 Celsius), and sea surface temperatures are reported to be several degrees warmer than normal.
+Said Pine, “there really is no immediate relief in sight.”

+A 71-year-old Los Angeles-area man died at a trailhead in Death Valley National Park in eastern California on Tuesday afternoon as temperatures reached 121 degrees (49 Celsius) or higher and rangers suspect heat was a factor, the National Park Service said in a statement Wednesday.

+The man collapsed outside a restroom at Golden Canyon and other visitors called 911 but rangers were unable to save him despite use of CPR and a defibrillator.
+Park officials believe the man had been hiking.

 Human-caused climate change and a newly formed El Nino are combining to shatter heat records worldwide, scientists say.

-Atmospheric scientists say the global warming responsible for unrelenting heat in the Southwest also is making this kind of extreme rainfall a more frequent reality, because clouds hold more moisture as the temperature rises, resulting in more destructive storms.

-Meanwhile, Connecticut, state fire officials said a mother in her 30s and her young daughter were swimming in the Shetucket River in Sprague when currents running high after recent heavy rains swept them downstream, where they were found unconscious.
-The woman died Tuesday and the daughter on Wednesday, state police said.
+In Connecticut, fire officials said, a mother in her 30s and her young daughter were carried downstream and found unconscious after swimming in the rain-swollen Shetucket River in Sprague.
+The woman died Tuesday and her daughter on Wednesday, state police said.

-In Bucks County, Pennsylvania, searchers are still seeking two young siblings visiting from South Carolina who became trapped in what one fire chief called “a wall of water” that hit their family and killed their mother Saturday.
-Four others also died in those flash floods.
+And in Bucks County, Pennsylvania, searchers are still seeking two young siblings visiting from South Carolina caught in what one fire chief called “a wall of water” that hit their family and killed their mother Saturday.
+Four others also died in the Pennsylvania flash floods.

 Finley reported from Norfolk, Virginia.
-Associated Press reporters Anita Snow in Phoenix, Freida Frisaro in Miami, Hannah Schoenbaum in Raleigh, North Carolina, and Rebecca Reynolds in Louisville, Kentucky, contributed to this story.
+Associated Press reporters Anita Snow in Phoenix, Freida Frisaro in Miami, JoNel Aleccia in Temecula, California, and Rebecca Reynolds in Louisville, Kentucky, contributed to this story.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.